Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Related Work

 \subsection{Topology-Preserving Compression of Scalar-Field Data}

-To the best of our knowledge, our work is the first attempt to fully preserve MSC within error-bounded lossy compression.
-Note that the pointwise error bound is still important in the context of topology preserving compression beyond topological data analysis (TDA), as many downstream applications and checkpoint-restart simulations rely on local data accuracy, and uncontrolled errors can significantly affect the integrity of scientific results such as statistical analysis.
+Prior work has studied topology-preserving compression for various topological descriptors~\cite{yan2023toposz, gorski2025general, Liang_2020, LiangDCRLOCPG23, Xia24, Xia25, li2026pmsz}. \updated{Our work focuses on the preservation of the Morse--Smale complex (MSC) under error-bounded lossy compression with strict pointwise error guarantees.} Note that the pointwise error bound is still important in the context of topology-preserving compression beyond topological data analysis (TDA), as many downstream applications and checkpoint-restart simulations rely on local data accuracy, and uncontrolled errors can significantly affect the integrity of scientific results, such as statistical analysis.
 To achieve topological preservation in error-bounded lossy compression, one needs to modify the compression workflow.
 We classify these modifications into the following three categories.

-The first strategy is to \textbf{modify the input scalar field} before compression to guide the preservation of topological features.
+The first strategy is to \textbf{modify the input data} before compression to guide the preservation of topological features.
 For example, Soler et al.~\cite{soler2018topologically} proposed a topology-controlled compression method that preserves the persistence diagram by adaptively quantizing data based on a persistence simplification threshold.
 Their approach relies on the input of the persistence threshold for pointwise error control.
 In contrast, our method targets a different topological descriptor, MSC, and is parameter-independent.

-The second strategy is to \textbf{modify specific compression algorithms} directly, but the modification is specific to a compressor, limiting the broader applicability.
-For example, Yan et al.~\cite{yan2023toposz} proposed TopoSZ, incorporating topological constraints derived from segmentations guided by contour trees by modifying the SZ 1.4~\cite{sz} compression algorithm.
+The second strategy is to \textbf{modify compression algorithms} directly, but the modification is specific to a compressor, limiting the broader applicability.
+For example, Yan et al.~\cite{yan2023toposz} proposed TopoSZ, using topological constraints derived from segmentations guided by contour trees by modifying the SZ~\cite{sz} compression algorithm.

 The third strategy is to \textbf{correct the decompressed data} to preserve topological features, but existing methods do not support the preservation of the full MSC.
-For example, Gorski et al.~\cite{gorski2025general} proposed a framework that clamping the values of decompressed data to preserve contour trees.
+For example, Gorski et al.~\cite{gorski2025general} proposed a framework that clamps the values of decompressed data to preserve contour trees.
 Li et al.~\cite{li_msz} proposed MSz, an edit-based method for preserving MS segmentations in 2D/3D piecewise linear scalar fields by focusing on extrema and the integral lines connecting them by deriving a series of edits applied to the decompressed data during compression.